 Declaration and Initialisation

-Within the actual main function the first thing we need to do is to declare the variables we need:
+The first thing we need to do in the main function is to declare the variables we need:

 LogHandler log_handler; string user_name; string result; integer errno; ppcstype1 ppcs;